 He quickly emerged as one of the brightest prospects in the Football League in the ensuing 14 months, playing 45 times, scoring 10 league goals for the South London club and being named the Championship's Apprentice of the Year in 2015-16 despite Charlton's relegation to League One.

 Lookman's transfer to Goodison Park was initially thought to be in jeopardy over Charlton's desire to have the 19-year-old return to The Valley on loan for the remainder of the season and Everton's strong reluctance to it.
 Manager Ronald Koeman apparently saw him as a viable first-team option for the remainder of the season given that he was likely to be without Yannick Bolasie for the rest of 2017.

-Given Lookman's age and his comparatively diminutive frame for a forward — he is 5'-8½” — his biggest challenge as he prepares for the Premier League is likely to be his physique.
-Observers of him suggest that he will need to build up his strength to cope with the rigours of top flight football.
+Given Lookman's age and his comparatively diminutive frame for a forward — he is 5' 8½” — his biggest challenge as he prepared for the Premier League was always going to be his physique.
+Observers of him suggest that he would need to build up his strength to cope with the rigours of top flight football.